Sam Russell (footballer, born 1982): Darlington

 He was brought to Darlington by David Hodgson in August 2004.
 With the retirement of goalkeeping legend Andy Collett, the club only had two goalkeepers on their books in Michael Price and youth team player Jack Norton.
 Russell was a target for Hodgson after he heard that Middlesbrough were releasing the youngster.
 Initially it was thought Russell would be number two to Price, but performances during pre-season meant that Russell got the nod.
-Assistant manager Mark Proctor said that both Price and Russell were of virtual equal quality but Russsell's distribution was slightly better.
+Assistant manager Mark Proctor said that both Price and Russell were of virtual equal quality but Russell's distribution was slightly better.

 In the opening game of the 2004–05 season Russell made his mark with a superb performance which earned him the man of the match.
 His superb saves kept Darlington in the game and meant Darlington hung on to an opening day victory.
 He was ever-present in the first team in the 2004–05 season, and signed a new two-year contract in July 2005.

 He seemed to have established himself as the number one until just before the start of the 2007–08 season until failed to agree terms with then manager Dave Penny and Russell left to go to Rochdale and left Darlington in June 2007 after three years in which he made 107 league appearances.